Artificial Intelligence: Cloud and Edge Implementations

 Sign up for course news to hear about future course dates.

-Now running for the fourth time, Artificial Intelligence: Cloud and Edge Implementations is a pioneering course (previously called Data Science for Internet of Things) which covers AI, edge computing, product development and engineering.
+Artificial Intelligence: Cloud and Edge Implementations is a pioneering course (previously called Data Science for Internet of Things) which covers AI, edge computing, product development and engineering.

 You will learn about creating next generation data products driven by AI to help you to transition your career to AI.